 OntoBoom Docs

 OntoBoom turns your domain model into an agent contract: a versioned bundle of OWL/RDF ontology + database mapping + AI tool schema + SHACL validation + SHA-256 manifest.
-The three stages — design → publish → connect — match the layout below.
+The four stages — design → publish → deploy → connect — match the layout below.
+Publish and deploy are independent; you can do either, both, or neither.

 Quickstart